 Environmental Biology is a “liberal science” major where students can explore a wide range of topics and construct a diverse course of study.
 Numerous current students have combined the Environmental Biology major with a second major or with a minor.
 There are also numerous opportunities to participate in study abroad programs relevant to the major.

 Students declare as Environmental Biology majors during the Fall semester of their second year.
 See program description for detailed information on program requirements and electives.

 Graduates of the Environmental Biology program will be grounded in the fundamentals of natural science and prepared to enter graduate programs fields such as biology (ecology & evolution, genetics, etc.), environmental science, public health, medicine or public policy.
 Students will also be prepared for careers in fields such as public policy, conservation, science education, public health, and international relations.

 Opportunities for Participation in Research & Internships

 Each student has the opportunity to participate in an in-depth independent research or internship experience in conjunction with a member of the faculty with expertise in an area of environmental biology (see faculty web page for more on the expertise of our faculty).
-Students can receive course credit for research participation by registering for tutorial credit (BIOL-300) and/or by electing to participate in the Research-Intensive Senior Experience (RISE) option in their fourth year.
+Students can receive course credit for research participation by registering for tutorial credit (BIOL-340) and/or by electing to participate in the Research-Intensive Senior Experience (RISE) (BIOL-341 and BIOL-342) option in their fourth year.